wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-set-up/includes/2-requirements-and-pre-work.md

 Next, you work with the planning team to consider which sites and pages should be modernized.
-You know that only modern sites and pages will display in Microsoft Teams, otherwise they will open in a separate browser window outside of the experience.
+You know that only modern sites and pages will display in Microsoft Teams, otherwise they'll open in a separate browser window outside of the experience.
 Using the planning spreadsheet, the planning team identifies which sites and pages are linked to the Dashboard and Resources.
 Then, the planning team ensures